-- Memetic Mutation: I do what I WANT, Thor!◊.
-That's telling him!
+- Memetic Mutation: "I do what I WANT, Thor!"◊ Yeah, that's telling him, Loki!

 - Moral Event Horizon:

-- What Do You Mean, It's Not Symbolic?: After my reincarnation as Kid!Loki, my gold headband doesn't have his horns, but a little V that looks similar to them (the V is also on my tunic).
-The headband also has little wings over my ears—just like the ones on Thor's helmet.
-Commentary on how I could still be good, perhaps?
-When I pretended to betray Asgard out of resentment, the flames of Muspelheim surrounding me briefly took the shape of my old horns.
+- What Do You Mean, It's Not Symbolic?: After his reincarnation as Kid Loki, his gold headband doesn't have his horns, but a little V that looks similar to them (the V is also on his tunic).
+The headband also has little wings over his ears—just like the ones on Thor's helmet.
+Commentary on how he could still be good, perhaps?
+When he pretended to betray Asgard out of resentment, the flames of Muspelheim surrounding him briefly took the shape of his old horns.